 Stereotactic biopsy: This is where computers and scans guide the biopsy.
 You may also have a head frame fitted to help the surgeon to pinpoint exactly the right place.

 You usually need to stay in hospital for a few days when you have your biopsy.
 Some hospitals may do the surgery as a day case, which means you do not need to stay in hospital overnight.

-Pathology report: A doctor called a pathologist examines the sample of brain tumour.
-He or she will write a report on the biopsy sample.
+Pathology report: The pathologist will write a report on the biopsy sample.
 The pathology report will give your doctors more information about your tumour and its grade and help them to decide if you need further treatment.
 Read more about brain tumour grades.